- Thomas G Stovall, MD

 - Virginia Commonwealth University School of Medicine

 Hysterectomy (surgical removal of the uterus) may be performed via an abdominal, vaginal, or laparoscopically-assisted vaginal approach.
 Once the decision has been made to proceed with hysterectomy, the physician must decide upon the route, which depends upon clinical circumstances and the surgeon's technical expertise.
-(See "Overview of hysterectomy".)
+(See "Choosing a route of hysterectomy for benign disease".)

 INDICATIONS AND CONTRAINDICATIONS

 The indications for and alternatives to hysterectomy are discussed elsewhere.
-(See "Overview of hysterectomy".)
+(See "Choosing a route of hysterectomy for benign disease".)

 Regarding contraindications, in general, gynecologic malignancies should not be approached by a vaginal approach, and prior pelvic radiation is also a relative contraindication.